Accounting practice is the system of procedures and controls that accounting professionals use to create and record business transactions.

 Accounting practice should ideally be extremely consistent.
 There are a large number of business transactions that must be dealt with in exactly the same manner in order to produce consistently reliable financial statements.

-Business management on the other hand is managing the coordination and organization of business activities.
+On the other hand Business management is managing the coordination and organization of business activities.
 This typically includes the production of materials, money, and machines, and involves both innovation and marketing.
 Management is in charge of planning, directing, and controlling the business’s resources so they can meet the objectives of the set policy.

 Business management usually focuses on the organizing, planning, and analysis of business activities that are required to efficiently manage and run a business.